cgihlstorf/AIAgents/Topic5RAG/README.md

 I used the following queries for this experiment:

-- In what ways can AI systems benefit society?
+1. In what ways can AI systems benefit society?
-- What are the risks of AI systems built to detect human emotions?
+2. What are the risks of AI systems built to detect human emotions?
-- What practices are developers of open-source AI models encouraged to follow?
+3. What practices are developers of open-source AI models encouraged to follow?
-- What data privacy rights do people have with respect to AI?
+4. What data privacy rights do people have with respect to AI?
-- What are the main goals of the EU AI Act?
+5. What are the main goals of the EU AI Act?

 1. How does chunk size affect retrieval precision (relevant vs. irrelevant content)?

 Smaller chunk sizes (e.g., 128) are often too small to contain enough relevant information.
-The chunks sizes are usually only parts of sentences, with a single sentences sometimes spanning multiplle chunks.
-This does not allow enough space for chunks to contain enough information (less so relevant information) to adequately answer the question.
-Chunk sizes of 2048 included a large amount of text but content was often not fully on aligned with the query (though sometimes a relevant paragraph or segment would be found within one of the chunks).
+These chunks usually contain only parts of sentences, with multiple chunks sometimes spanning a single sentence.
+This does not allow enough space for chunks to contain enough information to adequately answer the question.
+Chunk sizes of 2048 included a large amount of text but content was often not always aligned with the query (though sometimes a relevant paragraph or segment would be found within one of the chunks).
 Generally, a chunk size of 512 resulted in the highest retrieval of relevant content.

 2. How does it affect answer completeness?

 Generally, the smallest chunk size of 128 resulted in the most incomplete answers or answers that the model made up using its own knowledge as opposed to referencing information in the context (likely because the context didn't contain enough relevant information).
-For higher chunk values, chunk sizes of both 512 and 2048 included more comlete information, though a couple of times responses from chunk size 2048 included some additional information that was not necessary to answer the question.
-For question 1 chunk size 2048 actually produced a better response, but for the rest of the questions a shunk size of 512 was the sweet spot between inclusing enough information for a complete answer but not too much information that some parts of the response become irrelevant to the question.
+For higher chunk values, chunk sizes of both 512 and 2048 included more complete information, though a couple of times responses from chunk size 2048 included some additional information that was not necessary to answer the question.
+For question 1 chunk size 2048 actually produced a better response, but for the rest of the questions a shunk size of 512 achoeved the best balance between including enough information for a complete answer but not too much information that some parts of the response become irrelevant to the question.

 3. Is there a sweet spot for your corpus?

 As mentioned in the answer to question 2, a chunk size of 512 seems to be the sweet spot for getting the most relevant chunks to the query.
-This makes sense given that the chunk size is not so small that it cannot encapsulate en adequate amount of relevant information but also not too large that it might encapsulate something unrelated to the prompt but which contains many of the prompts keywords nonetheless.
+This makes sense given that the chunk size is not so small that it cannot encapsulate an adequate amount of relevant information but also not too large that it might encapsulate information unrelated to the prompt but which contains many of the prompts keywords nonetheless.

 4. Does optimal size depend on the type of question?

 Partially.
 A chunk size of 512 consistently yielded the highest number of relevant chunks out of the prompts I tried, but the margin by which the number of chunks was higher varied by question.
 For example, for question 4, all 5 retrieved chunks contribute relevant information for a chunks size or 512, compared to 2 chunks for a chunk size of 128 and 3 chunks for a chunk size of 2048.
-For question 2, on the other hand, chunks sizes of both 512 and 2048 yeilded on 1 relevant chunk while a chunk size of 128 yeilded 0 relevant chunks.
+For question 2, on the other hand, chunks sizes of both 512 and 2048 yielded on 1 relevant chunk while a chunk size of 128 yeilded 0 relevant chunks.

 ## Experiment 9

 I used the following queries for this experiment.
-I wanted to explore the effect of rephrasing questions into keywords on the chunks retrieved.
+I wanted to explore the effect of rephrasing questions into keyword phrases on the types of chunks retrieved.

 Queries: